Logicify/nodejs-sample-task/README.md

  * Elasticsearch (last version)
  * Node v0.10 with npm

+ Details about installation of these can be found on [Prerequisites] page

 ## Building and installing
 Prepare the data for the database.
 Look into the `config.json` for the database name which will be used by an application.
 Connect to the database specified there with a mongo console, and get the `mongodb/mongo-sample-data.js`